jakaskerjanc/extreme-weather-event-notifier/README.md

 ### Details

 The web service has three pages: index, notifications, and events.
-We utulize Nuxt's layout and page system.
-Layout called `main.vue` houses the application's banner title and notification dialog popup.
-It then has a slot where other three pages are inserted.
+We utilize Nuxt's layout and page system.
+A layout called `main.vue` houses the application's banner title and notification dialog popup, then includes a slot where the three pages are inserted.
 The index page has some basic information about the application and links to other subpages.
-Events page displays all the historical weather events saved in the system.
-Notification subpage allows users to register to recieve notifications.
-It also displays FCM client id for debugging purposes.
+The events page displays all the historical weather events saved in the system.
+The notification subpage allows users to register for notifications and displays the FCM client ID for debugging purposes.

-There is also an API Documentation at `/docs` build with [Scalar](https://scalar.com/) and OpenAPI standard.
+There is also an API documentation at `/docs`, built with [Scalar](https://scalar.com/) and the OpenAPI standard.

-The backend exposed three endpoints, fetched from the frontend side.
-The endpoints just proxy to other microservices as they are not accesible from the outside of Kubernetes network.
+The backend exposes three endpoints, fetched from the frontend side.
+The endpoints just proxy to other microservices, as they are not accessible from outside the Kubernetes network:
-- `/api/weatherEvents`: uses GraphQL to fetch weather events from Storage microservice at `http://storage:4000/graphql` endpoint.
-GraphQL scheme is stored in `src/queries/weatherEvents.gql`.
+- `/api/weatherEvents`: uses GraphQL to fetch weather events from the Storage microservice at `http://storage:4000/graphql`.
+The GraphQL schema is stored in `src/queries/weatherEvents.gql`.
-- `/api/register`: sends a POST request to `http://notification:3001/api/register` with client id and boolean value whether user is enabling or disabling notifications.
+- `/api/register`: sends a POST request to `http://notification:3001/api/register` with the client ID and a boolean value indicating whether the user is enabling or disabling notifications.
-- `/api/status/[cliendId]`: forwards a request to `http://notification:3001/api/status/${clientId}`.
-It uses a path parameter `cliendId` to get the information if client has enabled notifications.
+- `/api/status/[clientId]`: forwards a request to `http://notification:3001/api/status/${clientId}`, using the path parameter `clientId` to determine if the client has enabled notifications.
-- `/healthz`: endpoint for Kubernetes' healthchecking.
+- `/healthz`: endpoint for Kubernetes health checks.

-We are using Firebase Cloud Messaging to handle push notifications.
-We have to register a service worker `firebase-messaging-sw.js` to recieve notification in the background.
-After registering a service worker, users is prompted to enable notifications.
-Firebase will then return an unique client id that is used to send notification to this specific client.
+We use Firebase Cloud Messaging to handle push notifications.
+We register a service worker `firebase-messaging-sw.js` to receive notifications in the background.
+After registering the service worker, the user is prompted to enable notifications, and Firebase returns a unique client ID used to send notifications to this specific client.
 Code for handling FCM authentication is stored in `/src/firebase.ts`.

 ## Notification Microservice

 The notification service stores the Firebase client IDs of users who enable notifications.
 It sends push notifications to users when a new weather event is detected.
-It obtains information about new weather events from the scraper service via the RabbitMQ protocol.
+It obtains information about new weather events from the scraper service via RabbitMQ.

 The service uses MongoDB as a database, RabbitMQ for communication with the scraper service, Firebase Cloud Messaging for sending push notifications, and Express.js for the REST API.
 A guide and installation information are provided in the `notification/README.md` file.

 ### Details

-we are using `mongoose` library to interface with MongoDB.
-It's a schema-based solution to model application data easily.
+We use the `mongoose` library to interface with MongoDB.
+It is a schema-based solution to model application data easily.

-This service exposed 4 endpoints:
+This service exposes four endpoints:
-- `/api/weatherEvents`, `/api/register`, `/healthz` and `/test/triggerNotifications`.
-The first three are already explained in the Web Microservice details. `triggerNotifications` is used to send a test notification to all clients that have them enabled.
-This is used for testing and demonstrational purposes.
+- `/api/weatherEvents`, `/api/register`, `/healthz`, and `/test/triggerNotifications`.
+The first three are explained in the Web Microservice details.
+The `triggerNotifications` endpoint is used to send a test notification to all clients who have notifications enabled, for testing and demonstration purposes.

-To recieve new weather events, the service connects to Scraper's service RabbitMQ server at: `amqp://rabbitmq`.
-It listents for new messages at `new_weather_events` queue.
-Upon recieving a message it uses `getMessaging().send(message)` from `firebase-admin` library to send notifications. `message` has to include client id.
+To receive new weather events, the service connects to the Scraper's RabbitMQ server at `amqp://rabbitmq`.
+It listens for new messages on the `new_weather_events` queue.
+Upon receiving a message, it uses `getMessaging().send(message)` from the `firebase-admin` library to send notifications.
+The `message` must include the client ID.

-Firebase requres to authenticate with a private keys.
-They are stored as enviroment variables `private_key_id: process.env.FIREBASE_PRIVATE_KEY_ID`.
-For development they are stored in `.env.local` file, which get loaded with `dotenv` library.
-When building for production we use a Docker build step `RUN --mount=type=secret,id=FIREBASE_PRIVATE_KEY_ID` where the private key is provided by GitHub action and its secrets store.
+Firebase requires authentication with private keys.
+These are stored as environment variables (e.g., `FIREBASE_PRIVATE_KEY_ID`).
+For development, they are stored in a `.env.local` file, which is loaded with the `dotenv` library.
+When building for production, we use a Docker build step: Here, the private key is provided by GitHub Actions and stored in its secrets.

 ## Scraper Microservice

 The scraper service fetches information about extreme weather events from the Slovenian Environment Agency website.
-It processes the Common Alerting Protocol (CAP) messages and sends the information to the notification and storage services via the RabbitMQ protocol.
+It processes the Common Alerting Protocol (CAP) messages and sends the information to the notification and storage services via RabbitMQ.

 The service uses RabbitMQ for communication with the notification and storage services and is implemented in Node.js.
 A guide and installation information are provided in the `scraper/README.md` file.

 ### Details

-This exposes a RabbitMQ server at `amqp://rabbitmq` and opens a new queue `new_weather_events` where it then emits messages about new events.
+This service exposes a RabbitMQ server at `amqp://rabbitmq` and opens a new queue, `new_weather_events`, where it emits messages about new weather events.

-To get information about weather we are fetching 5 ARSO endpoints, each for different region in Slovenia.
-Data is provided in Common Alert Protocol XML standard and we use `@dec112/cap-ts` library to parse the data into Typescript objects.
-The data is fetched every 5 minutes.
+To get information about the weather, we fetch five ARSO endpoints, each for a different region in Slovenia.
+Data is provided in the Common Alert Protocol XML standard, and we use the `@dec112/cap-ts` library to parse the data into TypeScript objects.
+The data is fetched every five minutes.

 ## Storage Microservice